 AssessmentAssessment is by Minster Centre staff.
 Students' experiential and written work is assessed.
 For experiential elements there is continuous peer-, self- and tutor assessment within the group.

-Two essays are required during the Foundation Year, and in order to be eligible for entering either MA programme, students without a first degree must achieve an average mark of 60% or above.
+One essay is required during the Foundation Year, and in order to be eligible for entering either MA programme, students without a first degree must achieve an average mark of 60% or above.
 The Centre will inform students of their acceptance into further training or otherwise by the end of the year.

 AccreditationStudents who successfully complete the Foundation Course will be awarded a certificate of attendance.
 Successful completion of the course is also an entry route into the Diploma and MA courses in Integrative Counselling and Psychotherapy.